javierhf/technical-write-me/docs/articles/survival-kit/index.md

 !!! help ""

-    Taking care of your documentation makes your work more efficient, and contributes to your users' satisfaction.
+    Good documentation makes your work more efficient, and contributes to your users' satisfaction.

 ## Overview

-**Product development project benefits from maintaining a good and effective documentation.** However, development teams are usually tied by strong budget constraints when it comes to hire a technical writer.
+**Product development project benefits from having good and effective documentation.** However, budget constraints are often an obstacle to achieving that goal by hiring a technical writer.

-**This articles aims to offer a easy to handle swiss knife,** armed with the key ideas you can apply to manage and improve your documentation project.
+**This article offers an easy-to-handle Swiss knife** with the key ideas you need to manage and improve your documentation project.

-But remember, managing and improving a documentation project requires the *commitment and of all management roles and the development teams*.

 ## Prerequisites

+!!! info "Info"

+    Improving any documentation project, requires the commitment of both management roles and  development teams.

 - [x] Commitment to improve/manage your documentation
 - [x] Direct communication with management roles